ForceDAO/airdrop/README.md

 ## TODO

-   - [ x ] sanatize data (duplicate address, valid address, add up amount)
+   - [x] sanatize data (duplicate address, valid address, add up amount)
-  - [ x ] the 3 functions needed are add up all amounts, check for validity of address and uniqueness of address
+  - [x] the 3 functions needed are add up all amounts, check for validity of address and uniqueness of address
-  - [ ] and probably should take all amounts and times them by 18 somewhere?
+  - [x] and probably should take all amounts and times them by 18 somewhere?
-  - [ ] upload to S3
+  - [x] upload to S3
-  - [ x ] add address and amount to env and/or json and pipe into deploy task
+  - [x] add address and amount to env and/or json and pipe into deploy task
-  - [ x ] test sanatize data
+  - [x] test sanatize data

+  ## Flow

+  * get data
+  * run sanatize data
+  * generate tree
+  * launch contract with proper token address